-A newlywed couple arrives at the home of the husband's late wife, where the gardens have been maintained by a gardener faithful to the dead woman's memory.
-Soon eerie events lead the new wife to think she is going out of her mind.
+A newly married couple arrives at the home of the husband's late wife, where the gardens have been maintained by a gardener faithful to the dead woman's memory.
+Soon, eerie events lead the new wife to think she's losing her mind.

 Newlyweds Eric and Jenni Whitlock retire to his desolate mansion, where Eric's first wife Marianne died from a mysterious freak accident.
 Jenni, who has a history of mental illness, begins to see strange things including a mysterious skull, which may or may not be a product of her imagination.
 Suspicion falls on Mickey, the estate's mentally challenged gardener, who was seemingly was very attached to his former mistress.Written by

 Gabe Taverney (firstname.lastname@example.org)

 13 of 18 people found this review helpful.

 Was this review helpful to you?